Greetland: Sport

 Sporting facilities in Greetland include the "Greetland Community Centre", which consists of an indoor multi-purpose pitch, as well as several outdoor natural grass pitches.
-The venue also has a small bar area that has been voted club of the year 2007 by CAMRA.
+The venue also has a small bar area that was voted club of the year 2007 by CAMRA.

 The community centre is home to the Greetland Goldstars Football Club and Elland Boxers rugby club, which has various teams in different age groups playing in the local junior football leagues.

 Their motto is "To win fairly and to lose with honour".

 The club achieved FA Charter Standard Development Club Status in January 2007.

 Founded in 1858 the "Greetland Cricket & Bowling Club" is still active and the club competes in the "Halifax League", playing host to teams from around Calderdale and Kirklees.
 The pitch is on the banks of a small river and is prone to flooding.

 The Greetland Social Club has three table tennis teams which play in the Halifax Table Tennis League.

 Various local rugby league teams play at the Greetland All Rounders rugby ground.
 The site contains an indoor bar and meeting area and a floodlit outdoor pitch.
-The ground is often used for community events and is used regularly by the district scout groups.
+The ground is often used for community events and is used regularly by the district Scout Groups.

 Scouts

-Greetland has a Scout group operating as the 5th Greetland Scout Group, which comprises Beavers, Cubs and Scouts.
-Explorer scouts operate from the nearby West Vale HQ.
+Greetland has a Scout Group operating as the 5th Greetland Scout Group, which comprises Beavers, Cubs and Scouts.
+Explorer Scouts operate from the nearby West Vale HQ.
 The group is based in the St Thomas' Church Hall.
 Other venues are used when holding meetings for special events and activities.
 The group is part of the Pennine Calder District Scouts.